Bitskwela/bitdev-dml-exercises/contracts/ch_08_cpp/le_10_functions_defined/mat_10.md

 You've learned function basics!
 In **Lesson 11**, you'll dive deeper into **parameters and return values** - learning about pass by value, pass by reference, and how data flows in and out of functions.

 **Kuya Miguel:** "Functions are the building blocks of clean code, Tian.
 Master them, and your programs will be elegant and maintainable!"

+---

+## Closing Story

+Tian refactored the ATM code into clean, organized functions.
+"Kuya, this is so much better!
+Each function has one job, and my main function is only 20 lines now instead of 200!"

+"That's modular programming," Kuya Miguel said proudly.
+"Professional developers don't write giant monolithic code.
+They break problems into small, testable, reusable functions."

+"I get it now," Tian said.
+"Functions are like tools in a toolbox.
+You don't throw all your tools in one pile - you organize them, label them, and use each one for its specific purpose."

+"Perfect analogy!
+Next lesson, we'll dive deeper into parameters and return values - how data flows into and out of functions.
+You'll learn about pass-by-value, pass-by-reference, and more."

+Tian was ready to become a true function master.

 **Reading time:** ~10 minutes